 To help understand what this is, let me explain the Disney version: For the California Disney experience, the original ride film, which lasted about four to five minutes, took the guest on a simulated hang glider tour of California.
 Appropriate scents (citrus, pine, sagebrush, ocean mist) fill the air as the ride vehicles themselves move gently to simulate the sensations of flight.
-In addition to the state’s various landscapes, the ride also highlights its diverse recreation, including snow skiing, river rafting, kayaking, golf, horseback riding, hot air ballooning, surfing, and of course, hang gliding.
+In addition to the state’s various landscapes, the ride also highlights its diverse recreation, including snow skiing, river rafting, kayaking, golf, horseback riding, hot air ballooning, surfing, and hang gliding.

 This fall, global attractions and hospitality company Pursuit is bringing a similar experience to Las Vegas, called FlyOver Las Vegas.
 To better explain what this is, here is what they tell us in their press release:

-“The FlyOver flight ride utilizes a unique and state-of-the-art moving platform with six degrees of motion, multi-sensory special effects and a 52-foot spherical screen that provides guests with an unparalleled flight across iconic locations and natural landscapes.
+“The FlyOver flight ride utilizes a unique and state-of-the-art moving platform with six degrees of motion, multi-sensory special effects, and a 52-foot spherical screen that provides guests with an unparalleled flight across iconic locations and natural landscapes.
 Special effects, including wind, mist, and scents, combine with the ride’s motion to create an unforgettable entertainment experience.
-Owned and operated by Pursuit, this new Las Vegas location will mark the third FlyOver attraction for the global tourism and hospitality brand, which also includes FlyOver Canada in Vancouver, FlyOver Iceland in Reykjavik, and FlyOver Canada in Toronto (expected opening 2024).
-The new attraction, anticipated to open fall 2021, is located next to Hard Rock Café on the Las Vegas Strip.
+Owned and operated by Pursuit, this new Las Vegas location will mark the third FlyOver attraction for the global tourism and hospitality brand, which also includes FlyOver Canada in Vancouver, FlyOver Iceland in Reykjavik, and FlyOver Canada in Toronto (expected to open in 2024).
+The new attraction, anticipated to open fall of 2021, is located next to Hard Rock Café on the Las Vegas Strip.
 For more information about FlyOver in Las Vegas, visit flyoverlasvegas.com.“

 The Vegas Factor

 I have always said that Las Vegas is a completely different universe when compared to other major cities.
-Just because your idea was successful in Chicago or Miami, doesn’t mean it will be successful here in Las Vegas.
+Just because your idea was successful in Chicago or Miami doesn’t mean it will be successful here in Las Vegas.
 If you come to Vegas with that mindset, you will fail miserably.

 Here is a sample of what it’s like for the Canadian experience.
 Now imagine what they will do for the Las Vegas edition!